Monadic-DNA/Blog/src/content/blog/introducing-monadic-dna-explorer.md

 We're working on exciting new features, including:
 - **Bulk analysis**: Run an analysis over all available traits in the database
-- **A.I.-powered insights**: Ask the A.I. to process hundreds of traits at once for comprehensive reports
+- **LLM-powered bulk insights**: Ask the LLM to process hundreds of traits at once for comprehensive reports

 ## See It In Action